 The Pottery Barn crib that once was the center of Lily’s lilac, floral room now resides in the hodge-podge that is Evan’s nursery.
 Barely having survived four moves, I’m amazed that it’s still standing.
 The once shiny stroller is caked with crusty remnants of snacks long ago.
 As revolting as it may be, they also serve for impromptu nourishment when I forget to pack snacks– luckily, my third child has low standards.
 And, don’t even get me started on the highchair he used until recently.
 My mother literally gagged while cleaning it.
 It’s all just so unfortunate.

 Luckily, he doesn’t seem to mind.
 Along with crusty hand me downs, he also makes his own rules and gets away with murder.
-Seems like a fair trade.
+Seems like a fair trade to me.